 Meaning

-“To become truly immortal, a work of art must escape all human limits: logic and common sense will only interfere.
-But once these barriers are broken, it will enter the realms of childhood visions and dreams.” presents a viewpoint centered on life.
-It implies that every moment carries its own meaning and encourages us to remember that unexpected events often teach us.
+In the quote “To become truly immortal, a work of art must escape all human limits: logic and common sense will only interfere.
+But once these barriers are broken, it will enter the realms of childhood visions and dreams.,” the emphasis is on life.
+It highlights the thought that every moment carries its own meaning while implying that adaptability helps us grow.

 Theme